replicatedhq/troubleshoot.sh/docs/source/analyze/image-pull-secrets.md

         registryName: quay.io
         outcomes:
           - fail:
-              message: You won't be able to pull from Quay
+              message: Did not find credentials to pull from Quay
           - pass:
               message: Found credentials to pull from Quay
 ```